-- Monitor the progression of a disease, such as viral or alcoholic hepatitis, and determine how well a treatment is working
+- Monitor a disease, such as viral or alcoholic hepatitis, and determine how well a treatment is working.

-- Measure the severity of a disease, particularly scarring of the liver (cirrhosis)
+- Look for signs of serious disease, particularly scarring of the liver, called cirrhosis.

 - Monitor possible side effects of medicines.

 Liver function tests check the levels of certain enzymes and proteins in your blood.
 Levels that are higher or lower than usual can mean liver problems.
 The pattern and degree of elevation of these tests along with the overall clinical picture can provide hints to the underlying cause of these problems.

 - Aspartate transaminase (AST).
-AST is an enzyme that helps metabolize amino acids.
-Like ALT, AST is normally present in blood at low levels.
-An increase in AST levels may indicate liver damage, disease or muscle damage.
+AST is an enzyme that helps the body break down amino acids.
+Like ALT, AST is usually present in blood at low levels.
+An increase in AST levels may mean liver damage, liver disease or muscle damage.
 This test is sometimes referred to as SGOT.

 - Alkaline phosphatase (ALP).
 ALP is an enzyme found in the liver and bone and is important for breaking down proteins.
-Higher-than-normal levels of ALP may indicate liver damage or disease, such as a blocked bile duct, or certain bone diseases, as this enzyme is also present in bones.
+Higher-than-usual levels of ALP may mean liver damage or disease, such as a blocked bile duct, or certain bone diseases, as this enzyme is also present in bones.

 - Albumin and total protein.
 Albumin is one of several proteins made in the liver.
 Your body needs these proteins to fight infections and to perform other functions.
-Lower-than-normal levels of albumin and total protein may indicate liver damage or disease.
+Lower-than-usual levels of albumin and total protein may mean liver damage or disease.
 These low levels also can be seen in other gastrointestinal and kidney-related conditions.

 - Bilirubin.
-Bilirubin is a substance produced during the normal breakdown of red blood cells.
+Bilirubin is a substance produced during the breakdown of red blood cells.
 Bilirubin passes through the liver and is excreted in stool.
-Elevated levels of bilirubin (jaundice) might indicate liver damage or disease.
+Higher levels of bilirubin might mean liver damage or disease.
 At times, conditions such as a blockage of the liver ducts or certain types of anemia also can lead to elevated bilirubin.

 - Gamma-glutamyltransferase (GGT).
 GGT is an enzyme in the blood.
-Higher-than-normal levels may indicate liver or bile duct damage.
+Higher-than-usual levels may mean liver or bile duct damage.
 This test is nonspecific and may be elevated in conditions other than liver disease.